 I sit in a waiting room with people who are significantly older than me.
-Most them slumped in their seats, staring into spaces that sight cannot reach.
+Most of them slumped in their seats, staring into spaces that sight cannot reach.
 Some have one hand resting on their walker attentively waiting for their name to be called.
 Others sit in a wheelchair, drowsy from too much or too little sleep.
 Their significant other sits on the other side resting their hand on a hand or a shoulder.
 These patients are around my mother’s age, some are a little younger, but not by much.

 The ophthalmologist tells me to gaze straight into a lens, his blue eyeball is magnified within it.
 His lashes bat up and down waiting for me to rest my chin on the black apparatus that he can adjust on his side.
-Specks of dust settle on his eye lashes, but when I shut my right eye my central field of vision in my left eye is a blur .
-It appears like a smudge tool from Photoshop erased the spot where I stare directly at something.
+Specks of dust settle on his eye lashes, but when I shut my right eye my central field of vision in my left eye is a blur.
+It looks like a smudge tool from Photoshop erased the spot where I stare directly at something.

 “How long have you been experiencing sight loss?”
 He asks.